Introduction

 Target genotype QC

 Target genotype QC is performed using the format_target.R script.
 Each chromosome of the input data is processed in parallel.
 Initially, reference and target sample variant data are read into R. Then the genome build of the target data is identified through comparison of CHR, BP, and IUPAC information in the reference data.
 Then, variants in the target data are matched to those in the reference data, identifying variants that are strand flipped, have mismatch RSIDs and duplicate variants.
-PLINK2 is then used create PLINK2 format target genotype data, extracting variants in common with the reference, updating IDs, and managing any needed strand flips.
-If input target genotype data is in VCF or BGEN format, either the PLINK –vcf-min-gq 10 or –hard-call-threshold 0.1 parameters are applied respectively.
+PLINK2 is then used to create PLINK2 format target genotype data, extracting variants in common with the reference, updating IDs, and managing any needed strand flips.
+If the input target genotype data is in VCF or BGEN format, either the PLINK –vcf-min-gq 10 or –hard-call-threshold 0.1 parameters are applied respectively.
 Finally, reference variants that are not present in the target data are inserted as missing, to allow reference allele frequency-based imputation during downstream polygenic scoring.

 Ancestry Inference

 Target samples then undergo ancestry inference, using the Ancestry_identifier.R script, estimating the probability that each target individual matches each reference population (AFR = African, AMR = Admixed American, EAS = East Asian, EUR = European, CSA = Central and South Asian, MID = Middle Eastern).
 Population membership was predicted using a reference trained elastic net model consisting of the first six reference-projected genetic principal components.
 Principal components were defined in the reference dataset using variants present in the target dataset with a minor allele frequency >0.05, missingness <0.02 and Hardy-Weinberg p-value >1×10-6 (if target sample size <100, then only missingness threshold is applied in the target).
 LD pruning for independent variants is then performed in PLINK after removal of long-range LD regions (ref), using a window size of 1000, step size of 5, and r2 threshold of 0.2.
 The A multinomial elastic net model predicting super population membership in the reference is derived in using the glmnet R package, with model performance assessed using 5-fold cross validation.
 The reference-derived principal components are then projected into the target dataset, and the reference-derived elastic net model is used to predict population membership in target.
 By default, target individuals are assigned to a population if the predicted probability was >0.95, but the user can modify this threshold using the ancestry_prob_thresh parameter in the config file.
+If an individual does not have a predicted probability greater than the ancestry_prob_thresh parameter, then they will be excluded from downstream polygenic scoring.
+If the ancestry_prob_thresh parameter is low, then an individual may be assigned to multiple reference populations, and they will have polygenic scores that have been standardised according to each assigned reference population.
+In this case, the individual-level report created by GenoPred will present polygenic scores standardised according to the reference population with the highest predicted probability.

 Within-target QC